Are you someone who decides what content to produce and post on the fly rather than planning in advance?

 - Crackerjack Marketing Editorial Calendar

-Personally, I use Meet Edgar to schedule and manage my social media content as this is what works best for me.
+Personally, I use Missinglettr to schedule and manage the social media campaigns related to my blog and podcasts as this is what works best for me.
 Other tools such as Facebook’s scheduling tool or Hootsuite work well too.
 The key is to experiment with your marketing calendar and the available tools to pinpoint what’s the best fit for your business.

 Do you plan a marketing calendar throughout the year or do you write your content on the fly?
 What does your marketing calendar include?
 What do you find easy and what do you find challenging?
 I’d love to hear your thoughts and experiences in the Comments below.